Roku: Ninth generation

 On September 28, 2020, Roku introduced the ninth generation of products.
 An updated Roku Ultra was released along with the addition of the Roku Streambar, a 2-in-1 Roku and Soundbar device.
 The microSD slot was removed from the new Ultra 4800, making it the first top-tier Roku device since the first generation to lack this feature.
 On April 14, 2021, Roku announced the Roku Express 4K+, replacing the 8th generation Roku Express devices, the Voice Remote Pro as an optional upgrade for existing Roku players, and Roku OS 10 for all modern Roku devices.

 Tenth generation

 On September 20, 2021, Roku introduced the tenth generation of products.
 The Roku Streaming Stick 4K was announced along with the Roku Streaming Stick 4K+ which includes an upgraded rechargeable Roku Voice Remote Pro with lost remote finder.
 Roku announced an updated Roku Ultra LT with a faster processor, stronger Wi-Fi and Dolby Vision as well as Bluetooth audio streaming and built-in Ethernet support.
 Roku also announced Roku OS 10.5 with several new and improved features.

 On November 15, 2021, Roku announced a budget model Roku LE (3930S3) to be sold at Walmart, while supplies last.
 It lacks 4K and HDR10 support, making its features similar to those of the 2019 Roku Express (3930).
 It has the same form factor as the 2019 Roku Express, except the plastic shell is white rather than black.

+Eleventh generation

+On April 23, 2025, Roku introduced the eleventh generation of products.
+Two new streaming players, Roku Streaming Stick and Roku Streaming Stick Plus were added to the lineup, along with hardware innovations to Roku TV and a reference design for a Roku TV Smart Projector.
+The new streaming sticks are more power efficient than their predecessors and can be powered by a TV USB port.

+This generation of Streaming Sticks have replaced the MicroUSB ports with USB-C ports and have dropped both Dolby Vision HDR and the long range Wi-Fi connectivity.